 In a small bowl, stir the flaxseed meal together with 2 1/2 tablespoons water.
 Set aside for 5 minutes to thicken.
 (This creates a flax egg.
 If you are using a regular egg, you can skip this step and add the egg with the applesauce in Step 3.)

 Place the rack in the center of your oven and preheat the oven to 350 degrees F. Lightly coat a standard 12-cup muffin tin with nonstick spray.

-I haven't yet experimented with making these muffins gluten free.
-If you'd like to try, I would recommend starting with a 1:1 baking blend like this one.
+GLUTEN FREE: I haven't yet experimented with making these muffins gluten free.
+If you'd like to try it, I would recommend starting with a 1:1 baking blend like this one.

 TO STORE: Store muffins in the refrigerator for up to 5 days or at room temperature for 3 days, according to this guide for How to Store Muffins.

 TO FREEZE: Muffin can be kept frozen for up to 3 months in a freezer-safe container or resealable freezer bag.